viboverse/viboverse/README.md

 ## 🚀 About Me

-I'm a passionate frontend developer and ICT student based in Finland who loves bringing ideas to life through code.
-There's something magical about transforming concepts into interactive web applications that users can actually experience and enjoy.

-What drives me?
-The endless possibilities of web development and the satisfaction of solving problems through clean, efficient code.
-Every project is a new adventure, and I genuinely enjoy the entire development process — from initial planning to seeing the final product come alive in the browser.

-**Currently diving deep into:** React ecosystem, TypeScript, and modern web technologies to build applications that not only work beautifully but also provide exceptional user experiences.
+I'm a **Frontend Developer** and **ICT student** from Finland who loves building modern web applications.
+I specialize in React, TypeScript, and creating user-friendly interfaces that solve real problems.

+I focus on writing clean code and delivering great user experiences.
+Every project is an opportunity to learn something new and build something meaningful.

+**Currently working with:** React, Next.js, TypeScript, and Tailwind CSS to create responsive, interactive web applications.

+**Goal:** To become a skilled full-stack developer and contribute to projects that make a real impact.

 ## 📌 Featured Projects